ingridcoda/serverless-machine-learning/classification/README.md

 * `AWS_ACCOUNT_NUMBER`: describes which AWS account will be used for awscli commands
 * `AWS_REGION`: describes which AWS region will be used for awscli commands

+To set these environment variables at Windows, open the command prompt as administrator and run the following commands:
+* `set AWS_CREDENTIALS_PROFILE "profileName"`, changing "profileName" to the name of the desired AWS Credentials profile;
+* `set AWS_ACCOUNT_NUMBER "1234567890"`, changing "1234567890" to the the desired AWS Account Number;
+* `set AWS_REGION "region"`, changing "region" to the the desired AWS Region;

+To set these environment variables at Linux or MacOS, open the terminal and run the following commands:
+* `export AWS_CREDENTIALS_PROFILE="profileName"`, changing "profileName" to the name of the desired AWS Credentials profile;
+* `export AWS_ACCOUNT_NUMBER="1234567890"`, changing "1234567890" to the the desired AWS Account Number;
+* `export AWS_REGION="region"`, changing "region" to the the desired AWS Region;

+These environment variables will be valid while the terminal session is open.
+When it's closed, the variables won't exist anymore.

 ### Basic commands
 * run `python3 -m venv ../venv/classification` to create the virtual environment
 * run `source ../venv/classification/bin/activate` to work on the virtual environment